US: 4 dead, several injured in Georgia school shooting – DW – 09/04/2024

 The carnage has sparked a fierce debate over US gun laws and the Second Amendment, which guarantees the right to "keep and bear arms."

 According to the Gun Violence Archive, there have been at least 384 mass shootings in the United States this year.
-Mass shootings are defined as a shooting with at least four victims.
+A mass shooting is defined as a shooting with at least four victims.

 ft,dh/jcg (Reuters, AP)